 Figure 1.
-Structure and logic of the D3.4 report Figure 2.
+Structure and logic of the D3.4 report15 Figure 2.
 Calculations behind the required FTEs before and after TO Figure 3.
 Calculations behind 5G and automated docking cost elements Figure 4.
 Calculations behind TO equipment and infrastructure elements Figure 5.
 Example of the business case tool 'UC operational business case' tab for scenario L1 Figure 6.
-Example of the business case tool 'Total business case' tab for scenario L1 22 Figure 7.
+Example of the business case tool 'Total business case' tab for scenario L1 23 Figure 7.
 Deployment scenarios for land and waterway transport Figure 8.
 UCs becoming feasible and predominant over time Figure 9.
-Validated business model options for 5G aspects in Scenarios L3 and L4 80 Figure 10.
+Validated business model options for 5G aspects in Scenarios L3 and L4 Figure 10.
 Summary of business model aspects for enabling functions Figure 11.
 Plan of Zeebrugge.
 Source: Vlaamse Dienst voor Arbeidsbemiddeling en Beroepsopleiding (VDAB) Figure 12.
-Operational business case for the passenger cars Use Case in Zeebrugge 108 Figure 13.
+Operational business case for the passenger cars Use Case in Zeebrugge 109 Figure 13.
 TCO of the passenger cars Use Case in a Zeebrugge terminal Figure 14.
-Operational business case output for the Zeebrugge example where cars are already equipped with TO tech109 Figure 15.
+Operational business case output for the Zeebrugge example where cars are already equipped with TO tech Figure 15.
 Business case tool output showing the overall business case for the Zeebrugge example where cars are already equipped with TO tech Figure 16.
 Business case tool output showing the overall business case for the Zeebrugge example where the site owner needs to equip cars with TO tech Figure 17.
-Operational business case output of the example for teleoperated cranes 111 Figure 18.
-Operational business case output for TO reach stackers (left) and internal tractors (right)112 Figure 19.
-Total TO business case for our example with cranes, reach stackers and internal tractors within a port terminal Figure 20.
-Total TO business case for our example with cranes, reach stackers and internal tractors within a port terminal, assuming a new private 5G network is built Figure 21.
-Total TO business case for our example with cranes, reach stackers and internal tractors within a port terminal, for the business model with an external TO service provider.
+Operational business case output of the example for teleoperated cranes 112 Figure 18.
+Operational business case output for TO reach stackers (left) and internal tractors • • • • • • • (right) tractors within a port terminal Figure 20.
+Total TO business case for our example with cranes, reach stackers and internal tractors within a part terminal accuming a new private 5C network is built tractors within a port terminal, assuming a new private 5G network is built Figure 21.
+Total TO business case for our example with cranes, reach stackers and internal tracters within a part terminal for the business model with an external TO convice provider tractors within a port terminal, for the business model with an external TO service provider.
 Figure 22.
 Map of the setting of reference for our Scenario L2 calculations Figure 23.
 Illustration of the tool's output from the previous example, for a TO/V ratio of 0.7.
 Figure 24.
-Operational business case output for our national highway example Figure 25.
+Operational business case output for our national highway example Error!
+Bookmark not defined.
+Figure 25.
 Contribution of each element to the business case from the previous Scenario L3 example Figure 26.
 Contribution of each element to the business case from the previous Scenario L4 example